R2S-ver/Study-Note---Electronics-Fundamentals/README.md

 #### Trip Characteristics
 Circuit breakers protect against overload and short circuits by automatically switching off.
 The trip characteristic determines how fast the breaker reacts to a current spike (e.g., when turning on a device).
 * Common types: **B, C, D, K, Z, and MA**.
-* The difference lies in the current value at which the breaker trips magnetically, expressed as a multiple of the nominal current (In). (e.g., C-curves are better for devices with higher inrush currents).
+* The difference lies in the current value at which the breaker trips magnetically, expressed as a multiple of the nominal current (In). (e.g., C-curves are better for devices with higher inrush currents). <br>
 <img alt="3" src="https://github.com/R2S-ver/Study-Electronics-Fundamentals/blob/main/assets/images/3.png" width="512" height="512" /> <br>
 ### 3. Potential Risks in Household Power Usage
 <img alt="5" src="https://github.com/R2S-ver/Study-Electronics-Fundamentals/blob/main/assets/images/5.png" width="512" height="512" /> <br>